thumphries/bear-traps-talk/talk.md

 Something I look out for in code reviews.

-The trouble with `fromIntegral` is people
+`fromIntegral` is the "just make it compile" operator.

 --